-The second I realize he’s reloading (or something) I start getting up, grabbing Katrina by the arm “let’s go let’s go let’s go NOW!”.
+The second I realize he’s reloading (or what ended up being him switching from long gun to long gun/window to window) I start getting up, grabbing Katrina by the arm “let’s go let’s go let’s go NOW!”.

 I’m looking towards the stage (south), and I feel the shooting is from the right (Mandalay Bay direction just over the VIP tent).
 There’s masses of people straight ahead, straight behind, and all around.

 What the hell do we do?
 Anything but stay there!

 As I look left (east) a guy laying flat on his belly yells “NO, GET DOWN GET DOWN GET DOWN”!